Z34O/Z34O.github.io/README.md

 ## Where to play
-Play this game at (this page)[https://brylleee.github.io/space-shootr/].
+Play this game at [this page](https://brylleee.github.io/space-shootr/).